 We’ve been critique partners for many years, but it took us a long time (10 years!) to come up with our current feedback process, which has been extremely generative and rewarding, and which we’re excited to share.
-(We’ll also be teaching this in the Highlights Foundation’s Workshop on Giving and Receiving Feedback on Novels at the end of January 2023.)

 When we first started exchanging writing, we were both working on projects that we weren’t passionate about, and we didn’t know how to articulate what we needed from a feedback partner.

 The process we use now really focuses on responding to the author’s questions and needs.
 But how did we get here?
 We decided to interview each other to start answering that question.

 Christina Scheuer: Diana, I remember going on vacation with you, and you were giddy because you had stayed up all night finishing a draft of a novel that you were really, really excited about.
 How did you get from that draft to where you are now?